ribru17/ts_query_ls/README.md

 parameters cannot be followed by required parameters, and a variadic parameter may only appear once, as the last parameter.

+Parameters can also be given **constraints** which are checked when they are string values (not captures).
+The optional `constraint` field accepts the following values:

+- `none`: no constraint enforced (default)
+- `integer`: parameter must be a valid integer
+- `named_node`: parameter must be a named node kind
+- `enum`: parameter must be one of the specified values

 ```json
 {
   "valid_predicates": {